Executive Director, Juan Garcia, PhD, LMFT#28235

 Miriam N. Zuniga

-Miriam N. Zuniga is currently pursuing her Bachelor of Science in Psychology at California State University, Fresno.
-Miriam has been working with ICSI for four years as a clerical assistant.
-She is the main point of contact for the office as she is in charge of answering the phone, assisting office visitors, and setting up client appointments.
+Miriam N. Zuniga is currently holds her Bachelor of Science in Psychology at California State University, Fresno.
+Miriam has been working with ICSI for five years as an administrative assistant however she is now a program coordinator at ICSI’s Bienestar Youth Center.
+Miriam has certification in trauma informed care and grief and loss.
 Always a team player, Miriam is keen on helping and ensuring things are getting done.

 Your Information is Confidential and Safe with us.